Azure/bicep-types-az/generated/monitor/microsoft.insights/2018-04-16/types.md

 ## LogSearchRule
 ### Properties
 * **action**: [Action](#action) (Required): Action descriptor.
+* **autoMitigate**: bool: The flag that indicates whether the alert should be automatically resolved or not.
+The default is false.
 * **createdWithApiVersion**: string (ReadOnly): The api-version used when creating this alert rule
 * **description**: string: The description of the Log Search rule.
 * **displayName**: string: The display name of the alert rule